top of page

 Photo by Graciela Laurent Photography

-Well-known mythologist, writer, and teacher, Joseph Campbell coined the phrase, "follow your bliss."
-It is about honoring your inner calling.
-He believed that everyone has an inner calling that aligns with their authentic self.
+Joseph Campbell, a well-known mythologist, writer, and teacher, coined the phrase, "follow your bliss."
+Honoring your inner calling is at the heart of this idea.
+According to Campbell, everyone has an inner calling that aligns with their authentic self.

-Following your bliss is not simply doing what's 'fun or easy,' but instead listening to your heart and intuition, and making choices that honor your unique path -- even if those choices seem risky or unconventional.
-It's about living authentically and finding meaning in what you do.
-Your bliss is not always 'safe' or 'logical,' but it calls you toward wholeness.
-It's about what makes you feel most alive, fulfilled, and deeply happy -- even if it's not what society, family, or others expect of you.
+How do you find your inner calling?
+Following your bliss is not simply doing what is 'fun or easy.’
+You need to take time to listen to your heart and intuition, so that your choices reflect and honor your unique path.
+Live authentically and find meaning in what you do and what calls you toward wholeness.
+Find what makes you feel most alive, fulfilled, and deeply happy — even if it's not what society, family, or others expect of you.
 It's about what feels deeply right, authentic, and aligned with your soul.

 even if it's not what society, family, or others expect of you."